-Risk index: Medium Time index: Low Cost index: Low

-Duration of the learning activity: 1 week
+Risk index: Medium Time index: Low Cost index: Low Learner-centered index: High Duration of the learning activity: 1 week tive of who they are.
+Depending on the instructor preferences, such descriptions can be short, perhaps one or two sentences, or longer, extending for a paragraph or more.